scpatricio/scpatricio.github.io/_posts/2020-10-15-fisher_information.md

 -\mathbb{E}\left[ \frac{\partial^2 \log f(X|\theta)}{\partial \theta^2} \right]
 $$

 If you said Fisher Information, you were right.
-And if you don't know that, I would like to tell you that this amount is the infamous Fisher's Information, and that's what I'm going to talk about here.
+And if you don't know that, I would like to tell you that this quantity is the infamous Fisher Information, and that's what I'm going to talk about here.
+And I will try my best not to show more formulas, because I know it scares people (even though I love it).

+The Fisher Information is an important quantity in Mathematical Statistics, which plays a fundamental role in classical statistics, especially in the asymptotic theory of Maximum-Likelihood Estimation, and in the Cramér-Rao loer bound (I will make a post just about that).

+Informally, Fisher Information provides a measure of the amount of "information" that a random variable carries over a parameter $$ \ theta $$.
+More formally, the Fisher Information is the variance of the score function (I will also post about it).

 I see ya in the next post, or on [twitter](http://twitter.com/scpatricio){:target="_blank" rel="noopener"}.